 May 11, 2021

-Digital tools originated from the manufacturing site of Japanese factories are appearing one after another.
-ARM, which manufactures automation equipment, has developed an artificial intelligence system that automatically generates machining programs.
-MATSUDA DENKI, which manufactures switch parts for automobiles, has commercialized an operation monitoring system for equipment.
-These two tools were born from the manufacturing site of the Japanese factory.
-The target market is also the manufacturing site.
-The second part of the article introduces MATSUDA DENKI’s equipment operation monitoring system.
+Digital tools developed at the manufacturing sites of Japanese factories are emerging rapidly.
+ARM, a maker of automation equipment, has created an AI-based system that automatically generates machining programs.
+Meanwhile, MATSUDA DENKI, a manufacturer of switch parts for automobiles, has commercialized an equipment operation monitoring system.
+Both tools were born from hands-on factory experience and are aimed at practical use in actual manufacturing environments.
+This second part of the article features the operation monitoring system developed by MATSUDA DENKI.

 The first part of the article is here.
 It introduces ARM ‘s AI system.

-MATSUDA DENKI released a beta version in March 2021 prior to the official release of Genba Vision.
-“We received inquiries from nearly 10 companies,” said Matsuda director.
+A beta version of Genba Vision was released in March 2021 ahead of the official launch.
+“We received inquiries from nearly 10 companies,” said Matsuda.

 Share On :